 Types of primary brain tumours

-There are nearly 100 different types of brain tumour.
-They are generally named after the type of cell they developed from.
+There are about 130 different types of brain tumour.
+They are generally named after the type of cell they develop from.
 Most develop from the cells that support the nerve cells of the brain.
 These are called glial cells.
 A tumour of the glial cells is called a glioma.
 Brain tumours can also be named after the area of the brain they are growing in.
 There is information below about some of the most common types.

 Brain tumours are put into groups according to how quickly they are likely to grow.
-The cells are examined under a microscope.
-The more abnormal they look, the more quickly the tumour is likely to grow and the higher the grade.
+A pathologist examines the tumour cells under a microscope.
+The more abnormal the cells look, the more quickly the tumour is likely to grow and the higher the grade.
 As a rule of thumb, low grade tumours are regarded as benign and high grade as malignant.

 By benign we generally mean that the tumour is relatively slow growing.
-It is less likely to come back after it is completely removed, and is less likely to spread.
-It may not need treating with chemotherapy or radiotherapy after surgery.
+It is less likely to come back after it is completely removed and is less likely to spread.
+It may not need treatment with chemotherapy or radiotherapy after surgery.

 By malignant we generally mean that the tumour is relatively fast growing.
-It is likely to come back after surgery, even if completely removed.
+It is likely to come back after surgery, even if it is completely removed.
 It may spread to other parts of the brain or spinal cord.
-It will need radiotherapy or chemotherapy to try and stop it coming back.
+After surgery it will need radiotherapy or chemotherapy to try and stop it coming back.

-There are nearly 100 different types of brain tumours.
+There are about 130 different types of brain tumours.
 They are generally named after the type of cell they developed from.
 Most brain tumours develop from the cells that support the nerve cells of the brain called glial cells.
 A tumour of glial cells is a glioma.

 Brain tumours can also be named after the area of the brain they are growing in.
 A tumour of the pituitary gland is called a pituitary adenoma.
 A tumour developed from the covering of the brain (the meninges) is called a meningioma.
 Tumours growing from the nerves entering the brain are called neuromas.
-An acoustic neuroma is a tumour growing on the nerve that controls hearing.
+A vestibular schwannoma (also sometimes called an acoustic neuroma) is a tumour growing on the nerve that controls balance and hearing.

 Brain tumours are put into groups according to how quickly they are likely to grow.
 There are 4 groups, called grades 1 to 4.
-The cells are examined under a microscope.
-The more normal they look, the more slowly the brain tumour is likely to develop and the lower the grade.
+A pathologist examines the cells under a microscope.
+The more normal the cells look, the more slowly the brain tumour is likely to develop and the lower the grade.
 The more abnormal the cells look, the more quickly the brain tumour is likely to grow and the higher the grade.
 Low grade gliomas (grade 1 and grade 2) are the slowest growing brain tumours.

 You may have been told you have a benign tumour or a malignant tumour.
 As a rule of thumb, low grade tumours are regarded as benign and high grade as malignant.
 By benign, we generally mean the following.